Hexa (company): Method

 Hexa is a startup studio, a company that creates startups by relying on founders recruited at the launch of a project, to whom the studio provides funds and advice.
 Hexa's business model is based on the creation of startups aimed at solving the problems encountered by previous ones.
 Thus, the studio was created by launching several companies working on problems encountered by Thibaud Elzière himself, while he was running Fotolia.
 Once an idea emerges, Hexa submits the project to entrepreneurs with whom it partners.
 Four or five startups are launched each year.

 On average, up to 800,000 euros are invested in each project.
-This investment is particularly used to recruit two founders, a CEO and a CTO, and to set up a team of ten to fifteen employees to build the first version of the product, generally a software as a service.
-After around eighteen months, the startup is officially launched and becomes independent, notably to go in search of investors.
+This investment is primarily used to recruit two founders, a CEO and a CTO, and to set up a team of ten to fifteen employees to build the first version of the product, generally a software-as-a-service application..
+After around eighteen months, the startup is officially launched and becomes independent, notably seek outside investors.
 Hexa then takes a 30% stake in the startup's capital, the majority being retained by the founders.

 Hexa records around one exit per year, as was the case with the buyout of Briq by the unicorn Swile or that of Mailjet by its American competitor Mailgun, for sums reaching several tens of millions of euros.
-The startup studio has a 6% failure rate, with projects such as Bonjour, a platform to boost sales performance, and Station, a web browser for businesses, having ceased.
+The startup studio has a 6% failure rate, with projects such as Bonjour, a platform to boost sales performance, and Station, a web browser for businesses, having ceased operations.
 This compares with the average survival rate of a startup, estimated at between 10 and 20%.